Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical month for this entry is March 1796.

 Location.
 39° 25.992′ N, 84° 12.492′ W. Marker is in Lebanon, Ohio, in Warren County.
-Marker is on S. Broadway Street, on the right when traveling north.
+It is on S. Broadway Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Lebanon OH 45036, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The First School Built In The Miami Valley (here, next to this marker); The National Normal University (here, next to this marker); The First And Largest Western Shaker Village (here, next to this marker); Ohio's Oldest Weekly Newspaper (here, next to this marker); William E. Harmon (here, next to this marker); Tom Corwin (a few steps from this marker); The Harner Sisters (a few steps from this marker); Two Hollywood Movies (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: The First School Built In The Miami Valley (here, next to this marker); The National Normal University (here, next to this marker); The First And Largest Western Shaker Village (here, next to this marker); Ohio's Oldest Weekly Newspaper (here, next to this marker); William E. Harmon (here, next to this marker); Tom Corwin (a few steps from this marker); The Harner Sisters (a few steps from this marker); Two Hollywood Movies (a few steps from this marker).
 Touch for a list and map of all markers in Lebanon.

 Paid Advertisement